traciemasek/barks-and-rec-client/README.md

+ME THINKING:

+APPLICATION FLOW:
+-user submits application to custom route or just applications#create -the create action should create the Application instance AND -create four tasks instances OR possibly one at a time if I want to enforce the approval happening in chained steps -response from the sumbitApplication post fetch should have all four tasks attached--they need to be added to tasks in redux -also need to set up a fetch to get all tasks and add to redux store when admin logs in -Task model needs: adopter:references, t.boolean "complete", default: false type (type should match the attributes on the application instance: initial_review, references, home_visit, final_approval -Uncompleted Tasks should show up in Admin task container -Click to mark task complete SHOULD: patch request to task to toggle completed to true patch request to Application to mark corresponding status type as true (need type and adopter_id and can find application by adopter_id)
+-response from application patch request then need to make sure to update the status type in the adopterApplication in redux -response from task patch request should mark the task completed = true in redux and remove from list or strikethrough, whatever I decide

+-figure out how to handle completed tasks (strikethrough or move to different tab)

 //STEVEN LECTURE NOTES
 //router: give it what route you want it to hit, and what you want it to render
 //do you have all routes in app.js? not always, you can write nested routes but all basic main pages usually have a place in app in Switch